 Aspire’s internship training experience is organized by two main rotations.
 This approach is designed to ensure that interns get exposure to programs and services that are at the leading edge of integrated care and population health management.
 The two primary rotations offered are Substance Use Disorders (SUDS) rotation and Behavioral Health Consultant (BHC) rotation within an integrated care setting.
-Both interns will participate in each training rotation as a part of their experience at their assigned office location.
+All interns will participate in each training rotation as a part of their experience at their assigned office location.

 The SUDS Rotation is designed to promote understanding of the whole health processes associated with recovery from substance abuse disorders.
 As part of this rotation, interns will develop competency and understanding of the numerous behavioral health treatment modalities associated with SUDS including group, individual, and family therapy, as well as life skills training.
 Interns will also become familiar with the continuum of care (including psychoeducation, outpatient, and extended outpatient treatment) associated with substance use disorders.
 Interns will develop competency in facilitating substance use disorder best practices, as well as demonstrate understanding of medically-assisted treatment and the associated behavioral health practices.
 Interns will develop and hone their understanding of American Society of Addiction Medicine (ASAM) criteria to conceptualize cases and make treatment recommendations.

 - Assessment and diagnosis of clients and formulating whole health treatment recommendations